rudzick/booklet2025/README.md

 ## About this repository

-This repository is for the source code of the booklet of [FOSSGIS 2023 conference](http://fossgis-konferenz.de/2023/) in Berlin-Adlershof from 15 to 18 March 2023.
+This repository is for the source code of the booklet of [FOSSGIS 2024 conference](http://fossgis-konferenz.de/2024/) in Hamburg from 20 to 23 March 2024.
 A nightly build can be found [here](https://mymapnik.rudzick.it/master.pdf).

 ## Building